College a ‘perfect time to take stock,’ Gediman tells 2016 Convocation

 For Bates’ 2016 Convocation speaker, college was “the perfect time to take stock of what I most enjoy doing and the things that brought great joy to me and that really intrigued me — and to sculpt out of that raw material a career that I’m still in today.”

-Dan Gediman, a renowned radio producer and co-creator of the This I Believe series of books and radio spots, offered that encouragement to the 499 members of the Class of 2020 during a wide-ranging and personal address.
+Dan Gediman, a renowned radio producer and co-creator of the This I Believe series of books and radio spots, offered that encouragement to the 499 members of the Class of 2020 during a wide-ranging and personal address on Sept.
+6, 2016.

 Gediman’s career reflections and their lessons for the new students formed the centerpiece of an hourlong Convocation ceremony on Sept.
 6. The event served not only as a welcome to the new students and the new school year, but as an introduction to the ethos of the Bates community in the context of This I Believe.

 Under milky skies, Gediman shared the Coram Library stage with Bates President Clayton Spencer, Student Government President Adedire Fakorede ’18 of Newark, N.J., and Multifaith Chaplain Brittany Longsdorf.